mfragab5890/Irithim-python-flask/README.md

   - delete an unconfirmed user which will be deleted from the unconfirmed users table.
   - change role of a confirmed user from member to admin or vice versa.
 ### Users:
-- there are two types of users confirmed or un confirmed.
+- there are two types of users confirmed or unconfirmed.
 - there are two roles for users and each role has it's permissions as follows:
   - Admin:
     - List: